gil-cano/modelado/README.rst

 .. note::

-    The documenation is still in development.
+    The documentation is still in development.